-This summer I travelled home in so many ways-home to the place where I know the skyline and the smell of the ocean like I know the curves of my daughter’s faces.
-Home to myself, that brave revolutionary adventurer who I’ve been searching for (forgetting that I can’t misplace who I am, silly me).
-Most of all home to the common thread that has woven it’s way through my life: community.
+This summer I travelled home in many ways.
+Home to the place where I know the skyline and the smell of the ocean like I know the curves of my children’s faces.
+Home to myself, that revolutionary adventurer who I’ve been searching for (forgetting that I can’t misplace who I am, silly me).
+Most of all home to the common thread that has woven its way through my life: community.
 Not community as it is used to describe special interest groups or target markets where everyone looks the same and the conversations are safely surface.
-I’m talking about real community, or a family, as Darice pointed out to me on our road trip is what I actually mean when I say community.
-Community is diverse (in age, gender, ethnicity, ability, resources, locations, perspectives), eclectic, warm, crafted with love, invested in each other, open to new ideas, willing to be vulnerable, a place where you can be truly seen and have support in doing the work of your heart.
+I’m talking about real community, or a family, as my friend Darice pointed out to me on our road trip is what I actually mean when I say community.
+Community is diverse (in age, genders, ethnicity, ability, resources, locations, perspectives), eclectic, warm, crafted with love, invested in each other, open to new ideas, willing to be vulnerable, a place where you can be truly seen and have support in doing the work of your heart.

 And what is it to work with love?